Introduction

 Colour and Pattern Coordination

-- Colour: Consider a colour scheme that aligns with your room’s palette.
-Neutral curtains can soften harsh blinds, while bold patterns can add visual interest.
+- Colour: Coordinate curtain hues with your room palette.
+Neutral tones can soften harsh blinds; bold patterns add visual interest.

 Length and Style

-- Blinds: Ensure that the blinds are mounted correctly and that they fit snugly within the window frame for a clean appearance.
+- Blinds: Ensure snug mounts inside the window frame for a clean finish.

 Installation Tips for Layered Window Treatments